giu-guarino/R-PNN/README.md

 ### Testing

-The easiest command to use the algorithm on full resolution data:
+This project provide a set of weights obtained from a pre-training procedure described in the paper.
+You can directly start from this configuration using the command:

-    python test.py -i path/to/file.mat -s sensor_name
+    python test.py -i path/to/file.mat

+where `path/to/file.mat` can be any dataset (with any number of bands) organized as described before.

 Several options are possible.
 Please refer to the parser help for more details: